2141 Examination Guidelines for Determining Obviousness Under 35 U.S.C. 103 [R-10.2019]

 IV.
 APPLICANT’S REPLY

-Once Office personnel have established the Graham factual findings and concluded that the claimed invention would have been obvious, the burden then shifts to the applicant to (A) show that the Office erred in these findings or (B) provide other evidence to show that the claimed subject matter would have been nonobvious.
+Once Office personnel have established the Graham factual findings and concluded, in view of the relevant evidence of record at that time, that the claimed invention would have been obvious, the burden then shifts to the applicant to (A) show that the Office erred in these findings or (B) provide other evidence to show that the claimed subject matter would have been nonobvious.
 37 CFR 1.111(b) requires applicant to distinctly and specifically point out the supposed errors in the Office’s action and reply to every ground of objection and rejection in the Office action.
 The reply must present arguments pointing out the specific distinction believed to render the claims patentable over any applied references.

 If an applicant disagrees with any factual findings by the Office, an effective traverse of a rejection based wholly or partially on such findings must include a reasoned statement explaining why the applicant believes the Office has erred substantively as to the factual findings.
 A mere statement or argument that the Office has not established a prima facie case of obviousness or that the Office’s reliance on common knowledge is unsupported by documentary evidence will not be considered substantively adequate to rebut the rejection or an effective traverse of the rejection under 37 CFR 1.111(b).
 Office personnel addressing this situation may repeat the rejection made in the prior Office action and make the next Office action final.
 See MPEP § 706.07(a).